 Anyone can sign a lease.
 The question is whether the person can be held accountable to follow the requirements of the lease, such as paying rent.
 A lease is a contract.
 A minor is generally not bound by his or her contracts.
-This means that, if a minor enters into a contract, the law will allow the minor to "void" the contract.
+This means that, if a minor enters into a contract, the law will allow the minor to cancel, or “void” the contract.
 The law gives the minor the power to choose whether s/he wants to honor the contract or avoid the obligation.

-If a tenant is a minor at the beginning of his or her tenancy and continues to live in the premises after reaching age 18, s/he can then be held to the terms of the lease as an adult.
+If a tenant is a minor at the beginning of his or her tenancy and continues to live in the rented property after reaching age 18, s/he can then be held to the terms of the lease as an adult.
 (See Maryland Law Encyclopedia, Infants and Minors, §§ 43 & 48).

 How can a landlord protect him/herself if a minor wants to rent an apartment?

 If a landlord is worried about renting to a minor, the landlord can ask the minor to find an adult to co-sign the lease.
 If any problems occur, the landlord can look to the adult for the unpaid rent or other problems.